Efficient Symbolic Execution of Software under Fault Attacks: Our Method

-The first path pruning technique relies on the fact that the number of activated faults in any program path must be less than the fault budget $\beta$.
-If at any moment during symbolic execution, the partially executed path (which is stored in the state stack $S$) has already activated $\beta$ faults, the symbolic execution may be terminated, since it has already violated the constraint imposed by the fault budget $\beta$.
+Our first redundancy removal technique relies on the fact that the number of activated faults in any execution path must be less than or equal to the fault budget $\beta$.
+Thus, if at any moment during symbolic execution, the currently executed path (stored in the state stack $S$) has already activated more than $\beta$ faults, symbolic execution is terminated.
+Before applying this technique, however, we must perform a program transformation, denoted $P' \leftarrow \textsc{FaultModeling}(P,\beta)$ where the newly transformed program $P'$ is symbolically executed instead of the original program $P$.

-Before applying this technique, we must perform a program transformation $P' \leftarrow \textsc{FaultModeling}(P,\beta)$, where the transformed program $P'$ is symbolically executed instead of the original program $P$.
-During the program transformation, for each branching statement $br\in Br$ in the original program, we add a new branch $br'$, controlled by a free variable called the \emph{fault flag}, denoted \texttt{bFT}, whose value is either $true$ or $false$.
-We also maintain a \emph{fault counter}, denoted \texttt{FC}, whose value is incremented every time a fault flag is activated.
+Details of the program transformation will be presented in Section~\ref{sec:modeling}.
+Here, it suffices to say that, for each branching statement $br\in Br$ in the original program $P$, we add a new branch $br'$ in the transformed program $P'$, such that $br'$ is controlled by a \emph{fault flag} denoted \texttt{bFT}, whose value is either $true$ or $false$.
+We also maintain a \emph{fault counter} denoted \texttt{FC}, whose value is increased every time a fault flag such as \texttt{bFT} is activated (set to $true$).

-Together, the fault flags, fault counter, and fault budget are used to model that the original branching statement $br$ is skipped (or turned to \textit{nop}) if and only if the fault flag is $true$.
-Furthermore, an execution is explored if and only if $\mathtt{FC} \leq \beta$ holds.
+Together, these auxiliary variables (\texttt{bFT}, \texttt{FC} and $\beta$) model the aforementioned requirements that (1) the original branch $br$ is skipped (turned to \textit{nop}) if and only if its corresponding fault flag \texttt{bFT} is set to $true$ and (2) an execution path is explored if and only if $\mathtt{FC} \leq \beta$ holds, meaning that the fault count does not exceed the fault budget.